 Scope and syllabus

-The course readings and lectures are constellated around a critical analysis and fleshing out of selected aspects of the major themes and topics outlined below.
+The module readings and lectures are constellated around a critical analysis and fleshing out of selected aspects of the major themes and topics outlined below.

 - Historical genesis of Arabic linguistic thought: biographical literature and the construction of history